Fever (Kylie Minogue album): Commercial performance

 The album achieved similar success in other regions.
 In Austria, the album entered at number one on the Austrian Albums Chart and spent a total of 29 weeks on the chart.
 In this territory, it was certified platinum for sales of 15,000 units by the International Federation of the Phonographic Industry.
 In Denmark, the album entered and peaked at number four on the Danish Albums Chart and spent one week at this position.
 In this region, it was certified gold by the International Federation of the Phonographic Industry.
 In France, the album entered the French Albums Chart at number 51 and peaked at number 21, spending a total of three weeks at this position.
 In this region, the album was certified platinum for sales of 100,000 units by the Syndicat National de l'Édition Phonographique.
 In Germany, the album peaked at number one on the German Albums Chart for two weeks.
 In this region, it was certified platinum by the Federal Association of Music Industry for shipments of 200,000 units.
 In Ireland, the album entered the Irish Albums Chart at number two and peaked at number one, spending a total of one week on this position.
 In New Zealand, the album entered and peaked at number three on the New Zealand Albums Chart, spending a total of one week at this position.
 In this region, the album was certified double-platinum by the Recording Industry Association of New Zealand for shipments of 30,000 units.
 In Switzerland, the album entered the Swiss Albums Chart at number 12 and peaked at number three, spending a total of one week in the position.
 In this territory, the album was certified double-platinum by the International Federation of the Phonographic Industry for sales of 40,000 units.

 In the United States, the album sold 115,000 copies in its first-week and debuted at number three on the Billboard 200 chart, becoming Minogue's highest-charting album in the region to date.
 In this region, the album was certified platinum by the Recording Industry Association of America for shipments of 1,000,000 units.
-In Canada, the album peaked at number 10 on the Canadian Albums Chart and spent a total of two weeks on the chart.
+In Canada, the album peaked at number 10 on the Canadian Albums Chart and spent a total of two weeks on this position.
 In this region, the album was certified double-platinum for shipments of 200,000 units by Music Canada.
-According to the IFPI, Fever was the thirtieth best-selling album globally in the year 2002.
+According to the IFPI, Fever was the thirtieth-best-selling album globally in the year 2002.
 Fever has sold over 6 million copies worldwide, becoming Minogue's highest selling album.